-The color can vary wildly based on location.
-Dolly Vardens have light colored spots that can be pink, red, white or even yellow speckled over a light-colored brown, green or grey-blue body.
+Named after a feisty fictional character known to wear brightly colored outfits from a Charles Dickens novel, coloring on a Dolly Varden trout can vary wildly based on location.
+Dolly Vardens have light-colored spots that can be pink, red, white, or even yellow speckled over a light-colored brown, green, or grey-blue body.
 This species is anadromous most of the time, but it can survive in a landlocked setting too.

 In the U.S., you'll mostly find them in Washington and Oregon.
 There are populations in Idaho and Montana too.
 Like the Dolly Varden, this species gained a bad and undeserved reputation for eating other, more desirable species.

-It didn't help that this fish can spawn with non-native brook trout either.
+Bull trout can spawn with non-native brook trout.
 They also require waters that are cold and clear to spawn.
-Now the species is considered threatened and there are often heavy fines for not releasing one.
+Now the species is considered threatened, and there are often heavy fines for not releasing one.

 Since we just mentioned the brook trout as a threat to the bull trout, we should talk about Salvelinus fontinalis too.

 Brook trout are native to the Northeastern United States and the Great Lakes Region.
 Humans later introduced them all over the American west and even Europe.
 These days, they are considered invasive in areas they are not native.

 As we already mentioned, their ability to spawn with bull trout has resulted in hybrids harming bull populations.

 Brook trout are hardy and live comfortably in lakes, streams, and rivers, although they prefer clear, colder waters.
 Brook trout are considered an "indicator species," meaning the overall health of a sustaining population within a body of water usually reflects the health of that local ecosystem.
 A suffering or declining brook trout population indicates something is going on environmentally.